pytorch/serve/binaries/README.md

    #### Conda binaries
    - The binary has the format `<binary_name>-<version>.dev<YYYYMMDD>-py<xx>_0.tar.bz2`
    - For example: `torchserve-0.6.0.dev20220713-py39_0.tar.bz2`
-   - This is similar to the format of other nightly binaries at https://anaconda.org/pytorch-nightly/repo
+   - This is similar to the format of other pytorch domain nightly binaries at https://anaconda.org/pytorch-nightly/repo

 # Uploading packages for testing to a personal account
 1. Export the following environment variables for TestPypi and anaconda.org authentication